-When I was a little boy, an old neighbor across the street used to call me ‘Johnny What’.
-Guess he called me that because I kept asking him ‘what does that mean’, ‘what did you say’, and ‘what about that’.
-Inquisitive little guy who probably wore out his welcome much like Dennis the Menace with Mr. Wilson!
-I liked that old neighbor in spite of ‘what’ he said about me!
+When I was a little boy, an old neighbor used to call me ‘Johnny What’, because I kept asking him ‘what does that mean’, ‘what did you say’, and ‘what about that’.
+Inquisitive little guy who probably wore out his welcome!
+I liked that old neighbor.

-Then Micah says that He ‘…forgives the transgression of the remnant of His inheritance’.
-God lets go of our guilt when we’ve crossed over the line, stepped way out of bounds.
 Did you notice what we are to Him?
 His inheritance!
 His legacy!
-When the last will and testament of Heaven is read, those who believe in Jesus Christ are awarded as inheritance to God Himself!
-You and me… God’s bequest!
+When the last will and testament of Heaven is read, those who believe in Jesus are awarded as inheritance to God Himself!

-Micah 7:19 tells us more about who God is.
+Micah 7:19 tells us more.
 His anger and wrath?
-Not for long for His inheritance, us.
+Not for long.
 Doesn’t hold a grudge or throw salt on our wounds.
 I might.
-You might.
 He doesn’t.
 The Bible says that He ‘…delight(s) to show mercy ‘(v.18).
-Grace is receiving what we don’t deserve.
-Mercy, not getting what we do deserve.
-I’ll take mercy any day of the week!
-He has lots of it to give.

 Why is all this so hard to accept?
 Too good to be true?
 Possibly.
 For me, it’s that I know myself, my failures and foibles.
-We drag alongside us all that weight of sin that God has let go of.
+I drag all that weight of sin, which God has let go of.
 He’s free of them.
 So should we.
 Hard to do.
-But go for it anyway.
-No pain, no gain.
-Get behind Him.
+Go for it anyway.
 Believe what He says.
 Be free as free can be…in Jesus Christ!
 Amen?

-Prayer: For freeing us in forgiveness and mercy, we thank you our God.
-We want to be an inheritance worth receiving.
-In Jesus’ name.
+For forgiveness and mercy, we thank you our God.
+Because of Jesus.
 Amen.